| Centrip Editorial Board

 Many tourist areas have up signs saying "No Photography!".
 But Yanagibashi is more personal and you'll feel a lot of passion and goodwill.
 Shopkeepers greet each other, as well as customers and shops, have fish posed for cameras with some shops kindly chiding each other over who's fish is better.
 The area is chocked full of small-town feels.

-Heaven and Earth Hidden Downtown
+Hidden Treasures Downtown

 Yanagibashi Market is easy to find, just a 5 to 10-minute walk from Nagoya Station.
 As you walk past high-rise after high-rise space before you transform, like walking through the wardrobe and past the lamp-post, into tightknit alleys and old shops lining both sides of the streets.